lucasjoliveau/doc/en/applications/sales/crm/acquire_leads/generate_leads.md

 # Generate leads/opportunities

 Two key ways to generate new leads or opportunities for your business are through email aliases and website contact forms.
-Odoo automatically creates leads in your CRM whenever someone sends a message to a Sales Team email alias or fills out a contact form on your website.
+Konvergo ERP automatically creates leads in your CRM whenever someone sends a message to a Sales Team email alias or fills out a contact form on your website.